 Ex.
 The reporting organization understands that the prevention and detection of error and fraud are primarily its responsibility and may not necessarily be detected by the external auditor, even if they are material in amount.
 The reporting organization also acknowledges its responsibility to design, implement and maintain internal controls that are designed to prevent and detect fraud and error.
 Furthermore, we have disclosed to the Deputy Receiver General and to the Auditor General the results of our assessment of the risk that the financial records may be materially misstated as a result of fraud, and have determined such risk to be low.
-The reporting organization has disclosed to you all significant facts relating to any known frauds or suspected frauds involving management, employees who have significant roles in internal control or others, where the fraud could have a significant effect on the financial information of the reporting organization.
-The reporting organization has also disclosed to you our knowledge of any allegations of fraud or suspected fraud affecting the financial records communicated by employees, former employees, analysts, regulators or others.
+The reporting organization has disclosed to you all information of which we are aware relating to any known fraud or suspected fraud and involving management, employees who have significant roles in internal control or others, where the fraud could have a significant effect on the financial information of the reporting organization.
+The reporting organization has also disclosed to you all information relating to any allegations of fraud or suspected fraud affecting the financial records that was communicated by employees, former employees, analysts, regulators or others.